This article is part of the “Save More” series. Click here to learn more.

 Keeping things simple, many financial advisors will say you can spend only 4% of your nest egg every year to make sure you don’t run out of money.
 Using the example above (and with help from Bankrate’s retirement calculator) that means withdrawing $30,000 from a nest egg of about $430,000 on year one.
 If you are a person who’s heard you need at least $1 million to retire, this math should make you feel a bit better.

 Still, the calculations are very imprecise.
 My math above assumes a whole bunch of things – a 25-year retirement, 2% inflation, and a 7.5% investment return throughout that span.
 The calculation can run amok in lots of ways.
 Remember, at least part of your nest egg will remain invested during your retirement.
 What if the market does really well, and it doubles?
-What if it does poorly, and it’s cut in half?
+Or if it does poorly, and it’s cut in half?
 What if you live to 100?
 It also assumes $3,300 worth of Social Security checks and other income streams in every month.
 Certainly reasonable, but certainly not guaranteed.

 Jean Chatzky, author of multiple financial books, recently offered up this set of guides: by 30, you should have your annual salary saved for retirement; at 40, three times your annual salary; by 50, six times; and at 60, eight times.
 She received a lot of outrage from young people who feel they can’t save for retirement while paying off student loans and trying to save for a mortgage, but that’s misguided.
 Saving for retirement is equally as important as paying off student loans.
 Goals are simply guidelines to get you started.